syst3x/traffic-radar/README.md

 # traffic-radar
 This project is a traffic speed and volume data-logger utilizing an [OmniPreSense OPS243-A](https://omnipresense.com/product/ops243-doppler-radar-sensor/) dopplar radar and an [Arduino MKR Zero](https://docs.arduino.cc/hardware/mkr-zero).
+Full schematics and source code coming soon.
+In the meantime, check out the BOM below.

 ## BOM
 As a rough estimate, my total cost to build this system is about $350.